Harmelodic/game-launcher/CONTRIBUTING.md

 I'm not currently looking for active contributors for this project since I am also using this project as an opportunity to learn JavaFX.

+## Requirements

+- JDK (I use Temurin)
+- Maven

+Intention is to always use the latest released versions.

 ## Running the app for development

 Clone the repo and run: